top of page

 Source: Wikipedia

-This transformative shift in the shipping industry not only accelerated global trade but also played a pivotal role in shaping the modern world, facilitating mass immigration, and enabling the rapid exchange of goods, ideas, and cultures across the seas.
-The steam engine's integration into maritime technology was a defining moment that heralded a new era of global connectivity and economic progress.
+This transformative shift not only accelerated global trade but also played a pivotal role in facilitating mass immigration and the rapid exchange of goods, ideas, and cultures across the seas, heralding a new era of global connectivity and economic progress.

 Panama Canal